CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ```

-### Asserting more behaviour
+### Checking different cases

-So far we’ve only created assertions that check the function’s behaviour for times after midnight and before midday.
+So far we’ve only created assertions that check the function’s behaviour for times _after midnight and before midday_.
 In these cases, there is a clear pattern:
-Take the current time and append the "am" string to the current time.
+take the current time and append the `"am"` string to the current time.

 However, we need to assert the function behaves correctly cases when the time is later than midday.
 Let’s create an assertion for our function when passed an input of `"23:00"`